-a) If the Vessel is ordered to anchor, a NOR will only be considered valid from the time such Vessel is anchored at the Customary Anchorage and in accordance with the following in this Section 5.1.

-- b) After the Vessel has arrived at the Customary Anchorage or other place of waiting as required by the designated Shore Facilities, and is in all respects ready to proceed to the berth to commence loading or discharging the Cargo in accordance with terms of the Agreement (including having a valid COC), the master, captain, master's agent, or barge representative shall promptly give such Shore Facilities and the other Parties hereto an NOR by electronic mail, letter, any form of wireless radio or satellite communication available, or telephone.
-For Ocean Tankers, if a NOR is given verbally, confirmation in writing will be made within twelve (12) hours after such verbal notification is given.
-For voyages to or from the US, a NOR tendered before the Vessel holds a valid COC is ineffective and does not constitute Vessel readiness for loading or discharging the Cargo.
-Even if a valid COC exists, the NOR tender before an annual COC examination is complete is ineffective unless the USCG grants the Vessel a waiver to commence loading or discharging the Cargo prior to COC examination. - c) Any proper NOR submitted before the applicable Delivery Window will become effective as set forth below in Article 7. - d) Notwithstanding anything herein to the contrary, if a NOR is tendered prior to meeting all of the above criteria in this Section 5.1, such NOR will automatically and retroactively be deemed invalid and not properly tendered, the date and effective time of the NOR will be deemed ineffective, and a NOR must be retendered, approved and in compliance with this Section 5.1.
-Any delays as a result will not count as used laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto are for Vessel Party's account.
+- a) If the Vessel is ordered to anchor, a NOR will only be considered valid from the time such Vessel is anchored at the Customary Anchorage and in accordance with the following in this Section 5.1. - b) After the Vessel has arrived at the Customary Anchorage or other customary place of waiting as required by the designated Shore Facilities, issuance of the NOR shall mean that the Vessel has obtained all requisite governmental approvals, inspections and clearances, including those required by the USCG and is, in all respects, ready and suitable to receive the Cargo in all holds to be loaded and to proceed to the berth to commence loading the Cargo in accordance with terms of the Agreement (including having a valid COC, if applicable), the master, captain, master's agent, or barge representative shall promptly give such Shore Facilities and the other Parties hereto a NOR by electronic mail, letter, any form of wireless radio or satellite communication available, or telephone.
+For Ocean Vessels, if an NOR is given verbally, confirmation in writing will be made within twelve (12) hours after such verbal notification is given.
+For voyages to or from the US, a NOR tendered before the Vessel holds a valid COC is ineffective and does not constitute Vessel readiness for loading the Cargo.
+Even if a valid COC exists, the NOR tender before an annual COC examination is complete is ineffective unless the USCG grants the Vessel a waiver to commence loading the Cargo without delay. - c) Any proper NOR submitted before the applicable Laycan Window will become effective as set forth below in Article 6.1. - d) Notwithstanding anything herein to the contrary, if a NOR is tendered prior to meeting all of the above criteria in this Section 5.1, such NOR will automatically and retroactively be deemed invalid and not properly tendered, the date and effective time of the NOR will be deemed ineffective, and a NOR must be retendered, approved and in compliance with this Section 5.1.
+Any delays as a result will not count as used Laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto are for Vessel Party's account. - e) Notwithstanding anything herein to the contrary, if an Ocean Vessel or Bulk Carrier is allowed to berth and partially load Cargo in available holds deemed suitable to load Cargo when the Vessel is not in all respects ready to load Cargo in all holds, such NOR will automatically and retroactively be deemed invalid and not properly tendered, the date and effective time of the NOR will be deemed ineffective, and a NOR must be retendered, approved and in compliance with this Section 5.1.
+Any delays as a result of any holds not passing inspection and deemed unsuitable for Cargo until properly cleaned and reinspected will not count as used Laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto are for Vessel Party's account.
+Laytime will not begin until commencement of loading at any designated Shore Facility.